kubernetes/kubernetes/docs/proposals/pod-safety.md

 * Additional agents running on each host to force kill process or trigger reboots
 * Agents integrated with or communicating with hypervisors running hosts to stop VMs
 * Hardware IPMI interfaces to reboot a host
-* Rack level power units to power cycle a blad
+* Rack level power units to power cycle a blade
 * Network routers, backplane switches, software defined networks, or system firewalls
 * Storage server APIs to block client access